saweeet/aws-iot-docs/developerguide/iot-jobs.md

 You can get started with AWS IoT Jobs by using the console or the AWS IoT Core API\.

 **Using the console**
 Sign in to the AWS Management Console, and go to the AWS IoT console\.
-In the navigation pane, choose **Manage**, and then choose **Jobs**\.
+In the navigation pane, choose **Remote actions**, and then choose **Jobs**\.
 You can create and manage jobs from this section\.
 If you want to create and manage job templates, in the navigation pane, choose **Job templates**\.
 For more information, see [Create and manage jobs by using the AWS Management Console](manage-job-console.md)\.

 **Using the API or CLI**
 You can get started by using the AWS IoT Core API operations\.
 For more information, see [AWS IoT API Reference](https://docs.aws.amazon.com/iot/latest/apireference/)\.
 The AWS IoT Core API that AWS IoT jobs is built on is supported by the AWS SDK\.
 For more information, see [AWS SDKs and Toolkits](https://aws.amazon.com/getting-started/tools-sdks/)\.